kqr/kqr.github.com/_posts/2012-11-15-part-2-printing-to-the-screen.md

 You will notice two changes from the previous program.
 The most important one is the new `do` construction.
 The `do` construction starts a sequence of I/O computations.
 You did not need the `do` construction in the previous program because you only performed *one* I/O computation.
 That makes sense, because as you have learned, every expression computes a single value, and you can't say that that computing the `main` function is the same thing as computing *two* expressions.
 You would simply not know what value `main` should equate to.
 It could be either!
 When programming Haskell, we dislike ambiguity.

 The `do` construction makes a *single* expression out of *many* I/O computations.
+The general form of the do construction is

+    do
+      〈I/O computation 1〉
+      〈I/O computation 2〉
+      〈I/O computation 3〉
+      ...
+      〈I/O computation n〉

-Technical aside: It does this by performing all I/O computations, but then throwing away all the intermediary computed values and keeping only the value of the last computation.
+> Technical aside: The `do` construction works by performing all I/O computations, but then throwing away all the intermediary computed values and keeping only the value of the last computation.
 Of course, since we do not care for the computed values right now, it does not matter to us which value is kept, only that the main function equates to a single value so the code will run.

 Pay attention to where the second `putStrLn` is placed: I/O computations need to be aligned horizontally with each other, to let Haskell know that they are part of the same sequence.
 They are also *indented* slightly more than the surrounding code to show Haskell that they belong to the `do` construct on the line above.